dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```
 [0,1,2]
 ```
-We have method `List.set(index, value)` where you can set value for every index, for array-based lists (like `ArrayList`) it's easy, you just change index of underlying array yet in `LinkedList`, you iterate whole list until you reach desired position, then you change it.
+We have method `List.set(index, value)` where you can set value for every index, for array-based lists (like `ArrayList`) it's easy, you just change index of underlying array, yet in `LinkedList`, you iterate whole list until you reach desired position, then you change it.
 So here complexity is O(n), yet in array-based lists it O(1).
 ```java
 import java.util.LinkedList;
 import java.util.List;